- Tuition & Financial Aid

 Here are real examples of how CSP students are differentiating their education from others:

 Finally, let’s not forget about cost (Concordia was founded by thrifty Lutherans, after all, we can’t deny that price matters!).
 We know that college can be expensive, but at Concordia St. Paul, we don’t want it to be financially unattainable.
-So we made a commitment to affordability and transparency when we reset our tuition by $10,000.
+So we emphatically restated our commitment to affordability and transparency when we reset our tuition by $10,000.
+Concordia was the first school in the United States to successfully conduct a tuition reset for all traditional undergraduate students in fall 2013.

 The valuable experiences and career preparation of a Concordia degree is now an even better value.